 Cell phone companies can be the worst at overcharging customers.
 Excessive data plans, outrageous phones and more can all have you paying $100, $200 or more per month very quickly.
-You don’t have to continue paying those fees though and can quickly lower your cell bill with just a few quick changes to your account.
+You don’t have to continue paying those fees though and can quickly lower cell phone bill with just a few quick changes to your account.

-I am a diehard Apple fan, but when I went looking to lower my cell bill, I realized just how much data my iPhone used.
+I am a diehard Apple fan, but when I went looking to lower my cell phone bill, I realized just how much data my iPhone used.
 As a result, I was spending money JUST for having my iPhone.
 When I switched to an Android phone, my bill dropped by $40.00 each month.
 This is another case where brand loyalty kills your budget.
 By throwing that loyalty out of the window and trying something new, I saved almost $500 per year.

 Prepaid cell phones have come a long way since they were first introduced.
 These days you can have the same, high tech phones that contract phones have, get unlimited talk, text and data and do it all at a fraction of the cost.
 Straight Talk, Boost Mobile, Tracfone, and Virgin Mobile are the biggest prepaid companies on the market, but regular providers like AT&T and T-Mobile also offer pretty decent prepaid plans.
 When you’re looking at lowering your bill, pre-paid may be the way you need to go for phones.